pyswmm/swmmio/README.md

 Create an animated gif of a model's response to a storm.
 Again many options can be passed.
 ```
+sg.animateModel("AnimationFileName", model_a,
+				startDtime='JAN-01-1990 11:59:00',
-sg.animateModel("AnimationFileName", model_a, startDtime='JAN-01-1990 11:59:00', endDtime='JAN-01-1990 12:01:00')
+				endDtime='JAN-01-1990 12:01:00')
 ```

 Generate a comparison report showing changes in node flooding between two models.
-Preseumably, the models will represent a baseline model compared to a flood miigation alternative.
+Presumably, the models will represent a baseline model compared to a flood mitigation alternative.
 ```
 scomp.comparisonReport(model_a, model_b)
 ```